makerdao/community/governance/polls/Atlas Rate System Implementation Adjustments - February 19, 2024.md

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
 - [MIP104: Stability Scope Bounded Mutable Alignment Artifact](https://mips.makerdao.com/mips/details/MIP104#0-the-stability-scope) [3.2.2A](https://mips.makerdao.com/mips/details/MIP104#3-2-2a) and [14.3.1.3.1A](https://mips.makerdao.com/mips/details/MIP104#14-3-1-3-1a) will be edited to include the aforementioned parameter changes.
+- The WSTETH KFb factor is also addressed in Poll ID 1078.
+Should both polls pass, the parameter's final value will align with the outcome of Poll ID 1078.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**